zriyansh/signoz.io/blog/2023-05-06-pricing-comparison-signoz-vs-datadog.md

 - User-based SaaS pricing limits the ability of engineering teams to collaborate seamlessly.
 SigNoz does not charge for user seats.
 Vendors like **New Relic can charge up to 66%** of its total bill amount just **for adding users**.
 - Custom metrics are important for having a deeper understanding of your application.
 Vendors like Datadog can charge exorbitant rates for custom metrics.
 SigNoz does not charge separately for custom metrics, and with $0.1 per million samples, it is the most cost-efficient tool for metrics monitoring.

 Below is the snapshot of our full stack observability cost comparison.
-You can have a look at our complete [cost comparison analysis](https://docs.google.com/spreadsheets/d/1EEw48D7SmC-DHKanT5hoiShT-AZcIfZDc9HQiVYdZBY/edit#gid=0).
+You can have a look at our complete <a href = "https://docs.google.com/spreadsheets/d/1EEw48D7SmC-DHKanT5hoiShT-AZcIfZDc9HQiVYdZBY/edit#gid=0" rel="noopener noreferrer nofollow" target="_blank" ><b>cost comparison analysis</b></a>.

 <figure data-zoomable align='center'>